cassamajor/budget/README.md

 # Busy People Budget

-This app queries the You Need A Budget (YNAB) API to quickly generate a snapshot of current finances.
+This project queries the You Need A Budget (YNAB) API to quickly generate a snapshot of current finances.

 ## Install
 ```shell